VTIAN14/Zacros_Acceleration_Assistant/README.md

 Introduced support for Temperature Programmed Desorption (TPD) plotting.
 Now supports plotting multiple species simultaneously.
 Users can export the resulting plots for further analysis or publication.
+Now you can compared the result from different directory

 ### Update Log – February 20, 2025
 #### Added Manual Downscaling Feature: